 The salesforce capabilities have historically been focused on selling fuel-powered cars.
-Given the new strategy with focus on e-cars, we believe the salesforce currently do not have the necessary knowledge and skills to market and sell the e-cars.
+Given the new strategy with a focus on e-cars, we believe the salesforce currently does not have the necessary knowledge and skills to market and sell e-cars.

 3. Would these plans require new core capabilities to be developed for this workforce?

-The salesforce needs to be reskilled in both knowledge & skills areas to enable them to sell the new e-cars in addition to selling the current fuel-powered cars.
+The salesforce needs to be reskilled in both knowledge & skill areas to enable them to sell the new e-cars in addition to selling the current fuel-powered cars.